 Know what happened in the auto de fe in Maní and the consequences 1

-As a consequence of the discovery in a cave by Pedro Che, guardian of the Maní convent, of a ritual of sacrifice to pagan deities, Fray Diego de Landa moved to this population in June 1562.
-It constituted a religious court that would open judgments against the guilty.
-In addition it was allied with the civil authority, being Bohorques the alguacil that attended Landa under pain of excomunión.
-Dr. Diego Quijada was the highest civil authority in Yucatán.
+As a consequence of the discovery in a cave by Pedro Che, guardian of the Maní convent, of a sacrifice ritual to pagan divinities, Fray Diego de Landa moved to this town in June 1562.

 auto de fe in mani